nkamitaki/cat_img_solution/README.md

 Within the program, if you enter in a valid series of steps that solve the maze, it XORs the steps with a mask array to generate the final output.

-One successful approach to solve this is to write a [maze solving program](maze_solver.py) that algorithmically determines the solution by.
+One successful approach to solve this is to write a [maze solving program](amaze_solver.py) that determines the solution by recursively checking for valid moves.
 Alternatively, given the source code, it can be [modified](amaze_print.py) to print out the maze and then be solved by hand.
 In either case, the correct series of 105 steps is: `22021243333044042422430255240252153312502115150043534053024342251204424113434034050304140020352242252140` which leads to a Tor-accessible onion URL as the next step in the puzzle: http://gbhfpixmagkbskmo.onion/

 ## 3) SHA-256 in brainfuck